gchq/gaffer-doc/docs/reference/operations-guide/core.md

 Deletes Elements from a graph.
 [Javadoc](https://gchq.github.io/Gaffer/uk/gov/gchq/gaffer/operation/impl/delete/DeleteElements.html)

-Note that this operation does not return any response.
+This operation will simply return a count of the number of elements deleted.

 !!! warning
     Deleting elements is not reversible.
 Use of this operation should be